malfattti/garden/Decadent Love.md

 - Decadent Love: Deviant Courtship in two Decadent Short Stories

+Abstract:

-In this paper I will explore the theme of courtship, understood in a broad sense, in Mabel Wotton's The Fifth Edition and Robert W. Chambers' The Street of our Lady of the Fields.
-In The Fifth Edition, although Franklyn Leyden's pursuit of the Miss Suttaby resembles a courtship in terms of his performance, his reward is not her affection, but her work and ideas.
-Furthermore, if realized, their romantic relationship would be considered "deviant" because of her being older.
-In The Street of our Lady of the Fields, Hasting does earnestly court Valentine.
-However, it is strongly suggested in the story that Valentine is a prostitute and that she does not wish him to know (although their friends in common know about it, and keep it secret).
+In this paper I will explore the topic of courtship, understood in a broad sense, in two short stories written within the Decadent movement: Mabel Wotton's "The Fifth Edition" and Robert W. Chambers' "The Street of our Lady of the Fields".

+Both stories present courtships that depart from the traditional definition of the term.
+While in "The Fifth Edition" Franklyn Leyden's pursuit of Miss Suttaby resembles at times a courtship, his objective is to earn not her affection, but her work and ideas.
+Because he does not really care for her, there is a mismatch between his perception of her and what the narrative discloses about her.
+In "The Street of our Lady of the Fields", Hastings courts Valentine sincerely.
+However, it is strongly suggested that she is a prostitute, and she wishes to keep this information from Hastings, who seems unaware of it.
-The eye is essential in courtship, and the fact that these are out of the ordinary courtships does not change that.
-I would like, therefore, to focus on the problematized relationship between characters' self-presentation and its reception by other characters, and how said relationship is constructed in the narrative.
-With this analysis I aim to answer the following questions: how are these deviant courtships presented and to what aim?
-How is this presentation related to the decadent agenda?

-My theoretical framework will include a broad definition of courtship.
-I will also

-therefore, what the characters show of themselves does not always correspond to reality.
-Leyden's performance shows him as a good young man, while the thoughts and actions that we learn from him do not match this ideal.
-Valentine actively avoids telling Hastings the truth, although she knows he believes her to be someone different.
-Moreover, what the characters show of themselves is not always interpreted correcty by the others.
-Miss Wotton

-is an unconventional courtship in the sense that, while his performance resembles that of a conventional courtship, what he wishes to obtain is different

-he does not wish to earn her affection with his performance, but her ideas and work.
-His performance

- and   (Wotton)
+As the brief descriptions begin to suggest, both stories deal with the problematization of courtship through its essential components of self-presentation and its perception by others.
+I will analyze how this problematization is constructed on a textual level, focusing on characterization, the presentation of conflicting character perspectives and the role of the narrator.
+Furthermore, I will show how the narrative, as a Decadent product, interacts with the reader in a similar kind of deviant courtship.

+**
 - Dissident passions?
 And why?

 - Elements which are important in these relationships: